Is tap water safe to drink in Croatia?

 The facts are these…

 Zagreb has a constant problem with water waste because its water supply network is more than 40 years old.
-Approximately 48% of water drains out of the system, which is a huge loss amounting to 250 million kuna annually.
+Approximately 48% of water drains out of the system, which is a financial loss of approximately 33.2 million euros annually.

 Porous pipes and outdated water supply systems can have a serious impact on a person’s health.
 Old water pipes don’t satisfy health and security measures.
 Water flowing through these pipes often isn’t clean or safe enough.

-Another danger is the large amount of pesticides used in agricultural production.
-Pesticides used for the protection against parasites or as a plant supplement seep into the ground and enter the groundwater.
+Another danger is the large number of pesticides used in agricultural production.
+Pesticides used for protection against parasites or as a plant supplement seep into the ground and enter the groundwater.
 Inadequate care for communal waste is also polluting groundwater.
-[Read: GMO in Croatia]

 The most endangered areas are east Slavonija and northwest Croatia.
 East Slavonija has a huge problem with arsenic, manganese, and iron.
 Devices for arsenic neutralization are used to solve this problem and stop groundwater pollution, which has been a serious environmental problem.